Integer Programming Approaches for Distributionally Robust Chance Constraints with Adjustable Risks: Risk-Adjustable DRCC with Right-Hand Side Uncertainty

-In this section, we develop tractable mixed-integer reformulations for the risk-adjustable DRCC \eqref{eq:adjust-drcc} under the two assumptions of finite distribution \ref{assump:finite} and continuous distribution \ref{assump:continuous}.
-First, in Section \ref{sec:relation_finite_continuous}, we provide the relation of the optimal values under the two distribution assumptions.
-In Section \ref{sec:dominance}, we derive solution dominance under different allowed risk tolerance which later assists to develop tractable reformulations.
-Then, we develop tractable mixed-integer reformulations and valid inequalities under the finite and continuous distribution assumptions in Sections \ref{sec:finite_dist} and \ref{sec:continuous}, respectively.
+\item \emph{Finite Distribution}: The random vector $\xi$ has a finite support.
+The mass probability of each atom is unknown and allowed to vary. \item \emph{Continuous Distribution}: The random variable $\xi$ has a continuum (infinite number) of realizations and the probability of every single realization is zero. \end{enumerate} First, in Section \ref{sec:relation_finite_continuous}, we provide the relation of the optimal values under the two distribution assumptions.
+Then, we develop tractable mixed-integer reformulations and valid inequalities under the finite and continuous distributions in Sections \ref{sec:finite_dist} and \ref{sec:continuous}, respectively.
+In Appendix \ref{sec:dominance}, we generalized the concept of non-dominated points, or the so-called $p$-efficient points to the distributionally robust setting.